SaifAyman23/SaifAyman23/README.md

 ⚡ **What I’ve built:**

-* **E-commerce platforms** with secure authentication, product management, and payment flows.
+* **E-commerce platforms** with secure authentication, product management, and clean UI.
 * **Real-time communication apps** in React with **WebSocket** for chat, notifications, and live collaboration.
 * **Fitness and service applications** with personalized user dashboards and subscription features.